Eastern Namibia - a savannah with acacias and wild animals

 Join a one-of-a-kind convoy that leads you into the heart of Africa's wilderness!

-If your heart yearns for extreme terrains and a safari through the dense savannah of Khaudum, for evenings by the waterholes of Etosha where elephants roam peacefully, and for the chance to be closer to the wild than you ever imagined – then there's no room for doubt.
+If your heart longs for extreme terrains and a safari through the dense savanna of Khaudum, for evenings by the Etosha waterholes where elephants roam peacefully, and for the chance to be closer to the wild than you ever imagined – then there's no room for doubt.

 WHY THIS NAMIBIA?